paulbousquet/Macro-Models/Asym/README.md

 Ruge-Murcia (2009) and is based on observations first made by Keynes that have been continually reconfirmed.
 ABS code this structure by treating these adjustment cost functions (and their derivatives) as variables and then making the realizations themselves model equations.
 Many of the macro fundamentals are "detrended" (normalized by technology).
-Log technology is a random walk with drift, meaning only a noise process ($\exp(z_t)$) scaled by the dift shows up.
+Log technology is a random walk with drift, meaning only a noise process ($\text{exp}(z_t$)) scaled by the dift shows up.
 To be consistent with the original notation, I denote this amorphous technology term by $\tilde{A}_t$.

 | Description | Equation | # |
 |-------------|----------|---|